rsyslog/rsyslog/source/rainerscript/global.rst

   real error and a warning-like condition.
 As such, the startup will also prevented if warnings are present.
 I consider this a good thing in being "strict", but I admit there also currently is no other way of doing it.

+- **abortOnFailedQueueStartup** [boolean (on/off)] available 8.2210.0+

+  This parameter is similiar to *abortOnUncleanConfig* but makes rsyslog abort when there are any problems with queue startup.
+This is usually caused by disk queue settings or disk queue file corruption.
+Normally, rsyslog ignores disk queue definitions in this case and switches the queue to emergency mode, which permits in-memory operations.
+This is desired by the fast majority of users, because it permits rsyslog to remain operational and process all remaining actions as well as handle actions associated with the failed queue decently.
+  When this setting is "on", rsyslog aborts immediately when a queue problem is detected during startup.
+If you use this mode, ensure that your startup scripts monitor for these type of errors and handle them appropriately.
+  In our opinion, it is much safer to let rsyslog start and monitor queue error messages.

+  The **default** for this setting is "off"

 - **inputs.timeout.shutdown** [numeric, ms] available 8.37.0+